yanh123/hailongwang_4.3/readme.txt

  * the applicable license agreement with MediaTek ("License Agreement") and
  * been granted explicit permission to do so within the License Agreement
  * ("Permitted User").
 If you are not a Permitted User, please cease any
  * access or use of MediaTek Software immediately.
- */
+Yan */

 /**